vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 Where `<your-image-prefix-here>` is something like `docker.io/brendanburns`.

 ## Features

-`vs-kubernetes` supports a number of commands for interacting with Kubernetes, they are accessible via the command menu (`ctrl-shift-p`)
+`vs-kubernetes` supports a number of commands for interacting with Kubernetes; these are accessible via the command menu (`Ctrl+Shift+P`) and may be bound to keys in the normal way.

 ### General commands

-   * `Kubernetes Load` - Load a resource from the Kubernetes API and create a new editor window.
+   * `Kubernetes: Load` - Load a resource from the Kubernetes API and create a new editor window.
-   * `Kubernetes Get` - Get the status for a specific resource.
+   * `Kubernetes: Get` - Get the status for a specific resource.
-   * `Kubernetes Logs` - Get logs for a pod in an output window.
+   * `Kubernetes: Logs` - Get logs for a pod in an output window.

 ### Commands while viewing a Kubernetes file

-   * `Kubernetes Explain` - Use the `kubectl explain ...` tool to annotate Kubernetes API objects
+   * `Kubernetes: Explain` - Use the `kubectl explain ...` tool to annotate Kubernetes API objects
-   * `Kubernetes Create` - Create an object using the current document
+   * `Kubernetes: Create` - Create an object using the current document
-   * `Kubernetes Delete` - Delete an object contained in the current document.
+   * `Kubernetes: Delete` - Delete an object contained in the current document.
-   * `Kubernetes Apply` - Apply changes to an object contained in the current document.
+   * `Kubernetes: Apply` - Apply changes to an object contained in the current document.
-   * `Kubernetes Expose` - Expose the object in the current document as a service.
+   * `Kubernetes: Expose` - Expose the object in the current document as a service.

 ### Commands for application directories

-   * `Kubernetes Run` - Run the current application as a Kubernetes Deployment
+   * `Kubernetes: Run` - Run the current application as a Kubernetes Deployment
-   * `Kubernetes Terminal` - Open an interactive terminal session in a pod of the Kubernetes Deployment
+   * `Kubernetes: Terminal` - Open an interactive terminal session in a pod of the Kubernetes Deployment
-   * `Kubernetes Exec` - Run a command in a pod of the Kubernetes Deployment
+   * `Kubernetes: Exec` - Run a command in a pod of the Kubernetes Deployment
-   * `Kubernetes Debug` - Run the current application as a Kubernetes Deployment and attach a debugging session to it (currently works only for Node.js deployments)
+   * `Kubernetes: Debug` - Run the current application as a Kubernetes Deployment and attach a debugging session to it (currently works only for Node.js deployments)
-   * `Kubernetes Remove Debug` - Remove the deployment and/or service created for a `Kubernetes Debug` session
+   * `Kubernetes: Remove Debug` - Remove the deployment and/or service created for a `Kubernetes Debug` session

 ### Configuration commands

-   * `Kubernetes Configure from ACS` - Install and configure the Kubernetes command line tool (kubectl) from an Azure Container Service
+   * `Kubernetes: Configure from ACS` - Install and configure the Kubernetes command line tool (kubectl) from an Azure Container Service

+### Helm support

+[Helm](https://helm.sh/) is the package manager for Kubernetes and provides a way for you to define, install and upgrade applications using 'charts.'
+This extension provides a set of tools for creating and testing Helm charts:

+   * Syntax highlighting for YAML + Helm Templates
+   * Autocomplete for Helm, Sprig, and Go Tpl functions
+   * Help text (on hover) for Helm, Sprig, and Go Tpl functions
+   * Snippets for quickly scaffolding new charts and templates
+   * Commands for...
+     * `Helm: Lint` - Lint your chart
+     * `Helm: Preview Template` - Open a preview window and preview how your template will render
+     * `Helm: Template` - Run your chart through the template engine
+     * `Helm: DryRun` - Run a helm install --dry-run --debug on a remote cluster and get the results
+     * `Helm: Version` - Get the Helm version
+     * `Helm: Dependency Update` - Update a chart's dependencies.
+   * Code lenses for:
+     * requirements.yaml (Add and update dependencies)
+   * Right-click on a chart .tgz file, and choose inspect chart to preview all configurable chart values.

 ### Draft support

 [Draft](http://blog.kubernetes.io/2017/05/draft-kubernetes-container-development.html) is a tool to simplify the process of developing a new Kubernetes application, by creating the necessary deployment components and by keeping code in the cluster in sync with the code on your computer.

-  * `Kubernetes Draft: Create` - Set up Draft in the current folder (prerequisite for syncing using Draft)
+  * `Draft: Create` - Set up Draft in the current folder (prerequisite for syncing using Draft)
-  * `Kubernetes Draft: Up` - Runs Draft to watch the current folder and keep the cluster in sync with it
+  * `Draft: Up` - Runs Draft to watch the current folder and keep the cluster in sync with it

 **NOTE:** Draft itself is in 'draft' form and is not yet stable.
 So the extension support for Draft is strictly experimental - assumptions may break, and commands and behavior may change!